-Mr. Manu Ahuja [CEO and Managing Director of the Company and CEO and Whole-time Director of Jubilant Agri and Consumer Products Limited (JACPL)], Mr. Umesh Sharma (Chief Financial Officer), Mr. Abhishek Mishra (Company Secretary), Mr. Priyavrat Bhartia (Chairman of the Company and Director of JACPL), Mr. Shamit Bhartia (Director of the Company and JACPL), Mr. Ramanathan Bupathy (Director of the Company and JACPL) (up to 03 September 2020), Mr. Sushil Kumar Roongta (Director of the Company and JACPL) (up to 06 November 2020), Ms. Shivpriya Nanda (Director of the Company and JACPL), Mr. Radhey Shyam Sharma (Director of the Company and JACPL) (w.e.f.
+Mr. Manu Ahuja [CEO and Managing Director of the Company and CEO and Whole-time Director of Jubilant Agri and Consumer Products Limited (JACPL)], Mr. Umesh Sharma (Chief Financial Officer), Mr. Abhishek Mishra (Company Secretary), Mr. Priyavrat Bhartia (Chairman of the Company and Director of JACPL), Mr. Shamit Bhartia (Director of the Company and JACPL), Mr. Ramanathan Bupathy (Director of the Company and JACPL) (up to 03 September 2020), Mr. Sushil Kumar Roongta (Director of the Company and JACPL) (up to 06 November 2020), Ms. Shivpriya Nanda (Director of the Company and JACPL), Mr. Radhey Shyam Sharma (Director of the Company and JACPL), Mr. Ranish Gupta (Director of the Company and JACPL), Mr. Ravinder Pal Sharma (Director of the Company and JACPL) (w.e.f.
 03 September 2020), Mr. Manish Gupta (Director of Jubilant Industries Inc. USA), Mr. D Scott Mace (Chairman of Jubilant Industries Inc. USA).